Mutinous soldiers in Niger sever French military ties while ''hostage'' president pleads for US help | Law-Order

 The US has 1,100 military personnel in Niger, including at a key drone base, and indicates it's reluctant to leave, especially with the growing influence of the Russian private military group Wagner in the Sahel.

 Nigeria's President Bola Tinubu, fulfilling a legal requirement, informed lawmakers on Friday of the ECOWAS intention to intervene militarily in Niger if the coup leaders "remain recalcitrant."
-The ECOWAS delegation was led by former Nigerian head of state Gen. Abdulsalami Abubakar.

-A second group led by Ambassador Babagana Kingibe has gone to engage with the leaders of neighbouring Libya and Algeria, said Ajuri Ngelale, special adviser to Nigeria's president.
+But there are risks that any intervention could get Bazoum killed, said James Barnett, a researcher specialising in West Africa at the Hudson Institute.
+"You would have to have a very surgical rescue operation to ensure that doesn't happen," he said.

+Another concern is that the junta might arm civilian militias to resist any intervention.
+"Already they've been using the threat of an intervention to try to bolster their legitimacy and rally the population around the flag, quite literally by organising some major rallies," Barnett said.

+"I fear the junta would gladly use its own people as cannon fodder or human shields, and ECOWAS militaries don't have a good record when it comes to avoiding collateral damage."
+Analysts said they're not putting much faith in talks.

 "I don't expect mediation efforts to bear fruit in the short term.
 The junta is digging in ...
 Seems like uncharted territory," said Alex Thurston, assistant professor of political science at the University of Cincinnati.